menu icon Menu

 • ISBN: 9781931847148

-• SKU: KHAN_DAUGH
+• SKU: KHAN_DAUGH@p

-About Janet Khan
+About Janet Khan (author)

-Janet A. Khanis a former member of the Research Department at the Baha'i World Center in Haifa, Israel.
+Janet A. Khan is a former member of the Research Department at the Baha'i World Center in Haifa, Israel.
 After completing a doctorate in counselling at the University of Michigan, she held academic positions at the University of Michigan and University of Queensland in Brisbane, Australia.
 Her research interests include gender issues, the role of women in religion, aspects of social change, and the evolution of the Baha'i system of administration.

 Talks by Janet Khan